heri-purnawan/heri-purnawan.github.io/_pages/about.md

 * **Stochastic and robust control**: to deal with uncertainties in real-world applications

-My research applications span multiple domains, including:
+His research applications span multiple domains, including:

 * Robotics and autonomous systems
 * Renewable energy systems and smart grids